midoricorp/script/README.md

 * + - Add
 * - - Subtract
 * . - String Concatenation
+* sizeof - returns sizeof an array, 0 if not an array
+* keys - returns the keys of a map as an array, empty array if not a map
 * > - Greater Than
 * >= - Greater Than or Equals
 * < - Less Than